 There is a difference in handling capacity between Power BI Free and Power BI Pro.
 Meanwhile, Power BI Pro and Power BI Premium differ in data capacity.

 Another difference between them is report generation options and features.
 Since Power BI Pro is a more advanced offering, it naturally has more options and improves collaboration quality compared to Power BI Free.

-One thing you should keep in mind is that Power BI Premium is not a substitute for Power BI Pro, as it is intended to have a different purpose and lacks some Pro features.
+One thing you should keep in mind is that Power BI Premium is not a substitute for Power BI Pro – it has a different purpose and lacks some Pro features.

 Instead, if you have a Premium license and Pro licenses for some users, they will be able to access the following improvements: